Classical and Quantum Mechanics via Lie algebras: Hamiltonian mechanics

 Understanding statistical physics requires the setting of \bfi{Hamiltonian mechanics}, which exists both in a classical and a quantum version.

 Much of classical mechanics can be understood in both a Hamiltonian formulation and a Lagrangian formulation; cf. Chapter \ref{c.pmani}.
 In the Hamiltonian formulation, the basic object is the \bfi{Hamiltonian} function $H$ on the phase space $\Omega$, which gives the value of the energy at an arbitrary point of phase space.
 Specifying $H$ essentially amounts to specifying the physical system under consideration.
 Often the phase space $\Omega$ is the \bfi{cotangent bundle} $T^*M$ of a manifold $M$.
 In the Lagrangian formulation, the main object is a \bfi{Lagrangian function} $L$ on the \bfi{tangent bundle} $TM$ of a manifold $M$.
 The Lagrangian is thus not a function on phase space, and has no simple physical interpretation, but in some sense, it plays a more fundamental role than the Hamiltonian since it survives the transition to the currently most fundamental physical theory, quantum field theory.
+The physics point of view on quantum field theory is expounded in many books, perhaps explained most thoroughly in the volumes by {\sc Weinberg} \cite{weinberg}.
+For an introduction to quantum field theory from a mathematician's point of view, see {\sc Zeidler} \cite{zeidler}; this book draws connections to many topics of contemporary mathematics, and points out basic unresolved marthematical issues in quantum field theory.
+Both books together provide complementary perspectives on the subject.

 The passage between the Hamiltonian and the Lagrangian formulation is straightforward in simple cases but may cause problems, especially in so-called \bfi{gauge theories} (pronounced in English transcription as {\em gaidge}).
-Gauge theories are outside the scope of this book; \at{except for a short glimpse in Chapter 12} the curious reader is referred to the vast literature.
+Gauge theories are outside the scope of this book; \at{except for a short glimpse in Chapter 12, cf. Example \gzit{ex.gauge}} the curious reader is referred to the vast literature.

 In the Hamiltonian formulation the time-dependence of a function $f$ on the phase space is determined by the \bfi{classical Heisenberg equation} \lbeq{e.cHeis} \frac{df}{dt} = H \lp f = \left\{f,H\right\}\,, \eeq where $H$ is the Hamiltonian function defined above.
 Important to note is that the Hamiltonian function determines the time-evolution.
-Suppose we can solve the differential equations, then we have an operator $U(s,t)$ that maps objects at a time $s$ to corresponding objects at a time $t$.
-Clearly, the composition of the operators gives $U(s,s')U(s',t)=U(s,t)$.
-If the Hamiltonian is independent of time (this amounts to assuming that there are no external forces acting on the system) the maps $U$ form a so-called one-parameter group, since one can write
+If we can solve these differential equations, this defines an operator $U(s,t)$ that maps objects at a time $s$ to corresponding objects at a time $t$.